Get FREE shipping in the US for orders over $35 + FREE returns within 30 days

 Final Thought: As a Mac User, You Deserve More Than Just 5K

-A 5K monitor may give you the sharpness you expect.
-But for Mac users, resolution is just the beginning.
-To truly feel right, your monitor needs to deliver more than just pixels.
-It needs to be seamless visuals and productivity ready to level up your whole Mac extension experience.
-When everything looks and feels right, your monitor won’t just work with your Mac.
-It’ll work like it was made for it.
+A 5K monitor may give you the sharpness you expect, providing that coveted Retina-level clarity.
+But for discerning Mac users, resolution is just the beginning.
+To truly feel right and become a seamless extension of your Apple setup, your external monitor needs to deliver more than just pixels.
+It needs to provide seamless visuals, Mac-optimized color, and unparalleled panel comfort to elevate your entire Mac extension experience.

 * Mac®, MacBook® are registered trademarks of Apple Inc.